Polarization properties of synchrotron sources from simulations of relativistic magnetohydrodynamic turbulence: Introduction

 The large-scale structure of the magnetic field inside a synchrotron source is obviously very important, shaping the overall appearance of the object, and X-rays are able to better investigate regions where particles are accelerated, due to shorter cooling times.
-For example, X-ray observations of the inner part of the Crab nebula by the Chandra satellite revealed for the first time a dominant \textit{jet-torus} structure and additional finer details \citep{Weisskopf2000}, later recognized also in the optical band through observations by the Hubble Space Telescope (HST) \citep{Hester2002}.
-Axisymmetric relativistic MHD simulations managed to reproduce these observations, assuming a mainly toroidal magnetic field and a stronger pulsar wind energy flux towards the equator, resulting in an oblate shape of the wind termination shock \citep{Komissarov2003,Komissarov2004,DelZanna2004}.
-Assuming power-law distributions of relativistic particles, either accelerated at the termination shock \citep{Sironi2011} and/or through reconnection inside the nebula \citep{Sironi2014}, synthetic non-thermal emission maps and spectra were also computed on top of these models, from radio to gamma rays, reproducing fine structures like rings, moving \textit{wisps}, and the \textit{knot} \citep{DelZanna2006,Volpi2008,Camus2009,Olmi2014,Olmi2015}.
+For example, X-ray observations of the inner part of the Crab nebula by the Chandra satellite revealed for the first time a dominant ``jet-torus'' structure and additional finer details \citep{Weisskopf2000}, later recognized also in the optical band through observations by the Hubble Space Telescope (HST) \citep{Hester2002}.
+Axisymmetric relativistic magnetohydrodynamic (MHD) simulations managed to reproduce these observations, assuming a mainly toroidal magnetic field and a stronger pulsar wind energy flux toward the equator, resulting in an oblate shape of the wind termination shock \citep{Komissarov2003,Komissarov2004,DelZanna2004}.
+Assuming power-law distributions of relativistic particles, either accelerated at the termination shock \citep{Sironi2011} and/or through reconnection inside the nebula \citep{Sironi2014}, synthetic nonthermal emission maps and spectra were also computed on top of these models, from radio to gamma rays, reproducing fine structures such as rings, moving ``wisps'', and the ``knot'' \citep{DelZanna2006,Volpi2008,Camus2009,Olmi2014,Olmi2015}.

-The picture changes in three-dimensional (3D) simulations, in which a magnetization parameter close to unity is allowed in the pulsar wind, the nebular magnetic field is no longer purely azimuthal, poloidal components are present especially along the polar jets, subject to kinks, and strong mixing and dissipation occur \citep{Porth2014,Olmi2016}.
-Although there is a clear indication for a more complex structure of the field, the limited numerical resolution prevents one to accurately model what happens at smaller scales, where turbulence is expected to develop and play a role, especially for particle transport and diffusion \citep{Tang2012,Porth2016}.
+The picture changes in 3D simulations, in which a magnetization parameter close to unity is allowed in the pulsar wind, the nebular magnetic field is no longer purely azimuthal, poloidal components are present especially along the polar jets, subject to kinks, and strong mixing and dissipation occur \citep{Porth2014,Olmi2016}.
+Although there is a clear indication that the field has a more complex structure, the limited numerical resolution prevents one from accurately modeling what happens at smaller scales, where turbulence is expected to develop and play a role, especially for particle transport and diffusion \citep{Tang2012,Porth2016}.